core-wg/resource-directory/draft-ietf-core-resource-directory.md

 This section defines the REST interfaces between an RD and endpoints, which is called the Resource Directory Function Set.
 Although the examples throughout this section assume the use of CoAP {{RFC7252}}, these REST interfaces can also be realized using HTTP {{RFC7230}}.
 In all definitions in this section, both CoAP response codes (with dot notation) and HTTP response codes (without dot notation) are shown.
-In a selection of examples the HTTP invocation format is shown after the CoAP invocation.
 An RD implementing this specification MUST support the discovery, registration, update, lookup, and removal interfaces defined in this section.